openstack-archive/docs-specs/specs/kilo/move-driver-docs.rst

 Alternatives
 ------------

-* Keep status quo: Add all drivers to Configuration Reference.
+* Keep status quo: Add all drivers to the Configuration Reference.
-* Remove drivers, do not link to them at all - or just link to a single wiki page
+* Remove drivers, do not link to them at all - or just link to a single wiki page.
 * Have minimal documentation for all drivers only.
 This was the initial idea but rejected since some vendors do not have documentation on their own.

 Implementation
 ==============
-The work will be done in two steps:
+The work will be done in three steps:

 #.
-Bring all driver sections that are currently just 'bare bones' up
+In the Configuration Reference, bring all driver sections that
-   to the standard mentioned.
+   are currently just "bare bones" up to the standard mentioned.
 #.
-Work with third party drivers to convert existing documentation to
+Work with proprietary drivers to convert existing documentation
-   new standard.
+   in the Configuration Reference to the new standard.
+#.
+Purge proprietary driver content from other documentation such
+   as the Cloud Admin Guide.

 Assignee(s)